 What is a recommendation engine?

-A product recommendation system is a solution based on an algorithm that allows providing a relevant product to a particular user.
+A product recommendation engine is a solution based on an algorithm that allows providing a suggestion of a relevant product to a particular user.

 Thanks to the use of artificial intelligence and machine learning technologies, the engine is able to select recommendations in such a way that they will be liked by a specific user with a high mathematical probability.